tombye/trexit/_posts/2017-08-24-useful-websites-so-far.markdown

 We've used Airbnb a few times but it hasn't been great for booking super-short notice and it doesn't normally have as many places to stay as Booking.com.

 We also got a bit weirded out when it recently asked us to upload photos of our passports.
-We didn't, which meant we were blocked from making a booking.
+We didn't, which meant we couldn't make a booking.

 ## Planning